-- Post-ablation and following recovery from anesthesia, subjects will be monitored until stable. - Post-procedure OAC will be performed according to the institutional standard and the most recent international guideline recommendations. - Post-procedure drug therapy will include re-initiation and/or continuation of any pre-procedure cardiac medications.
-Administration of anti-arrhythmic drugs is allowed in the first three months post procedure only.
-Supplemental anti-arrhythmic medications will be administered under the direction of the investigator and documented in the appropriate section(s) of the case report forms. - Post procedure rhythm monitoring will occur via a 72-hour ambulatory continuous ECG monitor (Holter) or a Cardiac Implanted Electronic Device (CIED).
-CIED recordings will be censured for only noting events during the 72 hours preceding the 3, 6, and 12-month follow-up evaluations. - Pre-discharge evaluation will include: - Diagnostic 12-lead ECG - Symptom and rhythm assessment - Antiarrhythmic medications - Adverse event documentation and treatment, as necessary.
+- Post-procedure drug therapy will include re-initiation and/or continuation of any pre-procedure cardiac medications including all anti-arrhythmic drugs used for the treatment of atrial flutter or other arrhythmias/cardiac diseases.
+Supplemental anti-arrhythmic medications will be administered under the direction of the investigator and documented in the appropriate section(s) of the case report forms.

+- Post procedure rhythm monitoring will occur either via a Cardiac Implanted Electronic Device (CIED) with interrogation at intervals per protocol or all subjects without CIED will receive a 7-day continuous event monitor at 3, 6, and 12 months post-procedure.
+If AF symptoms are documented as recurrent AF within the follow-up period, further treatment shall be at the discretion of the physician (e.g., drugs, re-ablation, etc.).

+- Pre-discharge evaluation will include:

+- Diagnostic 12-lead ECG

+- Echocardiography

+- Symptom and rhythm assessment

+- Antiarrhythmic medications

+- Adverse events

-9.3 FOLLOW-UP REQUIREMENTS
+10.3 FOLLOW-UP REQUIREMENTS